AndjDavis/Projects/README.md

   ### Mario Pest Control:

 Mario Pest Control was an early project where the goal was to create a simple website that can run a couple calculations.
-Mario works as pest control, and with the website, he can enter the amounts and types of pests he exterminated and recieve a total amount to charge.
+Mario works as pest control, and with the website, he can enter the amounts and types of pests he exterminated and receive a total amount to charge.

 The functionality is limited, but it really helped me grasp the interaction between html, css, and javascript.
 The front-end uses bootstrap for the layout and I was pretty happy with how it ended up looking.